Dr Lorna O’Doherty

 Dr Grace Carter

-Grace is a senior research assistant, responsible for the day-to-day aspects of the project across the work streams.
-She plays a key role in connecting with service users, inviting them to participate in the research and gathering data over time.
+Grace is responsible for the day-to-day aspects of the project across the work streams.
+She plays a key role in connecting with SARCs, third sector organisations and NHS Trusts involved with MESARCH, and collects and analyses quantitative and qualitative data over time.
+She is leading our 2 year study with children and young people that sits within the third workstream.

 Dr Nazanin Khasteganan